caymanbum/press/snprintf.md

 The process for this improvement is straightforward: first, identify risky functions like `sprintf` or `strcpy`; next, replace them with secure alternatives such as `snprintf` and specify buffer limits; finally, thoroughly test the code to confirm all changes handle memory safely.

 Overall, using safer system calls in Iguana 6 significantly improves security and reliability by following modern secure coding practices and reducing the risk of memory-related bugs.

+Another significant issue is resolving what to do with [Chameleon given it's Delphi 4 dependencies](chameleon.md).